 There were lots of interesting people coming to perform.
 Theater groups and jazz bands, for instance, were performing on the big stage in the recently rebuilt interior of the Academic Union, where a huge hall (stora salen) served multiple purposes, as a theater, as a banquet hall with masses of tables and as a dance floor when a huge soirée was held.

-I remember vividly such a big party, probably co-sponsored by Småland’s nation and Lund’s nation (if I remember right).
+I remember vividly such a big party, co-sponsored by Småland’s nation and Lund’s nation (if I remember right).
 It was a fancy-dress ball.
 Since my stepfather, Arne, had been given a lot of old but beautiful costumes by the Royal Dramatic Theater for his own theatrical school productions at his school in Nyköping, I borrowed one that our great actress, Inga Tidblad, had worn in ‘The Taming of a Shrew’.
-There was a little tag inside the back of the gorgeous dress that told me about this.
+But I have already mentioned this in another chapter.
 I was more beautifully dressed for that ball than I had ever been in my life.
-Which was a first for me, since I usually wore evening dresses that I had sewn myself.
-They were not bad, and combined with a nice shawl they could do, but I was not a professional seamstress.

 Mentioning the great Inga Tidblad makes me think of all the unforgettable theater performances I have seen at the Royal Dramatic Theater, but I’ll get back to that later.